NoraCodes/nora.codes/content/tutorial/chaining_fallible_operations_with_combinators.md

 ## Chaining Fallible Operations

 In a real-world scenario, there are often a number of fallible operations that have to be performed.
-For example, I had a problem in which I had to:
+For example, the microservice that inspired this post had to:

-1. Ingest untrusted input into a list of unnormalized input values
+1. Ingest untrusted input into a list of unnormalized input values, possibly rejecting the input as unparsable
-2. Normalize the input values, possibly rejecting them
+2. Normalize the input values, possibly rejecting them as unnormalizable
-3. Perform a computation on the values, possibly rejecting them
+3. Perform a computation on the values, possibly rejecting them as uncomputable
 4. Aggregate the results into a single resulting value

+Because of the nature of the service, the correct behavior was to abort as soon as a nonsensical, unnormalizable, or unprocessable value was encountered.

 <pre><code class="rust">
 struct DataUnnormalized { data: i32 }